Summary

 Define "amendment" based on their prior knowledge.

 Show slide 15 with the list of the 27 amendments to the Constitution and brief explanations for each.
-You can also distribute the attached Table of Current U.S. Constitutional Amendments handout, if you have not done so already.
+You can also distribute the attached Current U.S. Constitutional Amendments handout if you have not already.
 Ask students the following discussion questions:

-Which amendment do you think improved society most?
+Which amendment do you think improved society the most?
 Why?

 Show slide 16.
 Introduce the instructional strategy, Why-Lighting.
 Have students highlight instances of unfairness and violations of rights reflected in the print copy of the story.
-Ask them to write in the margins of the handout what rights are being taken away and why this is unfair.
+Ask them to write in the margins of the story handout a list of which rights are being taken away and why this is unfair.

 Show slide 17 and ask students to keep in mind the concept of “fairness” as they listen.
-Remind students that "fairness" is defined as treating people according to their needs, free from self-interest, prejudice, or favoritism.
+Remind students that "fairness" means treating people according to their needs, freedom from self-interest or favoritism.

-On finishing the story, have a class discussion on the issues of unfairness that are displayed in the story.
+When the story has finished, transition to slide 19 and have a class discussion on the issues of unfairness that are displayed in the story.

 Were the amendments good for the people?

-What basic human rights were being violated to create a "truly equal" society?
+What basic human rights were being violated to create a "truly uniform" society?

 Extend